 The "Heritage, History & Hope" mural was completed by Mary Williams of Color Me True and a team of local artists in October 2019.

-After hatching chicks with her students, Ms. Guerra built a coop so they could watch them grow right outside their classroom.
+After hatching chicks with her students, Ms. Guerra needed the foundation's help in buying a coop so they could watch them grow right outside their classroom.